SoumyaO/mozilla-bug-analysis/README.md

 The goal of this project was to store, manipulate and analyze bug data for the Mozilla project.

 ### Database design
 PostgreSQL and Python were used to clean and structure the bug data into a well defined database.
-The database was structured to contain all the bug reports in a *reports* table which is the primary table containing essential infformation containing each bug from the dataset.
+The database was structured to contain all the bug reports in a *reports* table which is the primary table containing essential information about each bug from the dataset.
 Users were assigned to another *users* table .
 A *changes history* table was used to keep track of historical modifications made to the bug reports.
 A *customer fields* table allows for storage of additional customer fields related to specific bug reports.
 A *flags table* has information about various flags in the bug reports whereas the *comments* table stores the comments and discussions made on specific bug reports.

 These other four tables including changes_history, customer_fields, flags, and comments have their foreign key constraints established to reference the primary key (bug_id) in the reports table.